alial7621/alial7621.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is Ali Lashini.
 I recently graduated with a master's degree in Artificial Intelligence from Iran University of Science and Technology (IUST).
-During my master's degree, I worked mostly on computer vision and image prossessing.
-Also, for my thesis, I focused on Lip Reading and Audio-Visual Speech Recognition.
+During my master's degree, my focus was primarily on computer vision and image processing.
+For my thesis, I delved into the fascinating world of lip reading and audio-visual speech recognition.

-I enjoy working with different types of data, particularly visual and medical data.
-Also, I love to develop deep learning algorithms to learn and understand these data.
+I find working with various types of data to be incredibly rewarding, especially when it comes to visual and medical data.
+I also take great pleasure in developing deep learning algorithms to uncover valuable insights from these diverse datasets.